JUSUN Strike: NBA Threatens To Embark On Mass Protest

-The Nigerian Bar Association (NBA) Ikeja branch, Lagos State on Tuesday threatened to embark on a mass protest if the ongoing indefinite nationwide strike embarked upon by the Judiciary Staff Union of Nigeria (JUSUN) was not resolved immediately.
+The Nigerian Bar Association (NBA) Ikeja branch on Tuesday threatened to embark on a mass protest if the ongoing indefinite nationwide strike embarked upon by the Judiciary Staff Union of Nigeria (JUSUN) is not resolved immediately.

-Aguegbodo maintained that if the meeting holding on Wednesday between the Nigeria Governors Forum (NGF) and JUSUN failed to agree on financial autonomy for the judiciary, the branch “would have no other option than to take further steps to compel them to comply with the provisions of the 1999 Constitution, as amended.”
+Aguegbodo maintained that if the meeting holding today (Wednesday) between the Governors Forum and JUSUN failed to agree on financial autonomy for the judiciary, the branch “would have no other option than to take further steps to compel them to comply with the provisions of the 1999 Constitution, as amended.”

-He insisted, “what we are talking about is wilful disobedience to provisions of the constitution.
+He said, “What we are talking about is wilful disobedience to provisions of the constitution.

 “Without mincing words, the Lagos State Attorney is our member.
 He is our representative there.
 We are calling on him to make the state government understand the provisions of the constitution on separation of powers.
 But where that is not done, we would proceed on a protest to make our position known and our position taken.

-“The time has come where all stakeholders, we have to take our destiny into our hands,” Aguegbodo stated.
+“The time has come where all stakeholders, we have to take our destiny into our hands.”

 He further alleged that in Lagos, the government has turned the judiciary into a revenue generation arm.

-He added that the NBA Ikeja branch has passed a resolution that there will be no going back on JUSUN strike until the government yield to the demands of the union and roll out steps to actualise the financial independence of the judiciary.
+The lawyer said that the NBA Ikeja Branch has passed a resolution that there will be no going back on JUSUN strike until the government yields to the demands of the union and rolls out steps to actualise the financial independence of the judiciary.